How Much DSA for Google Interview? Less Than You Think

 ℹ️ Info

-Most engineers preparing for Google focus on arrays, trees, graphs, and DP.
+Google preparation usually starts with arrays, trees, graphs, and DP.
 Valid choices.
 But Google's most distinctive testing pattern, Predicate Search, rarely appears in standard learning paths because most platforms don't categorise it separately.

 Predicate Search is binary search applied to the answer space instead of the input array.
 You're not asking "find this value in a sorted list."
 You're asking "what's the minimum value that satisfies this constraint?"
 You search over possible answers, testing each candidate against a feasibility predicate.